This article is about how to hide extensions even in short hair.

 Looking for a way to glam up your short hair?
 Extensions are the perfect way to add length and volume without any weft-sleuths noticing!

 I’m sure you’re starting to realize that hiding your short strands of hair under your long, luscious extensions is not as easy as empire momtrepreneur King Kylie makes it out to be.

 But it’s not *that* difficult when you know what you’re doing.
 I’m here to make sure that you do!

 Hello, fellow long-hair lovers, I’m Bianca.
 You probably won’t catch me leaving the house without my extensions looking *fab*, so you might not realize this – but my hair is naturally short.

 Over the last 15 years or so, I’ve personally tried and tested all the possible ways to hide my gorgeous extension under my secret short tufts.

-Here is a step-by-step guide on how to hide extensions in short hair like a PRO using seven super easy steps.
+Here is a step-by-step guide on hiding extensions in short hair like a PRO using seven super easy steps.

 If this sounds like exactly what you need, let’s get started!

 Step-by-step Guide to Hide Clip In Extensions in Short Hair

 Here are the detailed steps of my most recommended method to hide short hair under extensions.